SIU3R: Simultaneous Scene Understanding and 3D Reconstruction Beyond Feature Alignment: Experiments

 \subsection{Experimental Setup}

 \textbf{Implementation Details.} We utilize ScanNet\cite{scannet2017} for training and validation, the largest public dataset that concurrently provides multi-view images with dense semantic/instance segmentation labels and text-referred segmentation labels\cite{scanrefer2020}.
 We conduct training on 8 NVIDIA GeForce RTX 4090 GPUs, with our model trained for 100 epochs using a per-GPU batch size of 3 (total batch size of 24) for about 2 hours.
-In contrast, LSM\cite{lsm2024} trains on 8 NVIDIA A100 GPUs for 3 days.
 AdamW optimizer\cite{adamw2017} is employed with an initial learning rate of 1e-4 followed by cosine decay scheduling.
-All baseline methods are evaluated on ScanNet dataset under the same protocols as ours for fair comparison.
-More details can be found in our appendices in the supplementary material.